Indicia-Team/warehouse/README.md

 http://indicia-docs.readthedocs.org/en/latest/administrating/warehouse/warehouse-upgrading.html.

 ## Docker development
-If you clone this repo and execute `docker/compose.sh` it will start 4 docker containers offering these services.
+If you clone this repo, `cd docker` and execute `./compose.sh` it will start 4 docker containers offering these services.
 1. A postgres database with postgis installed.
 1. pgAdmin for administering the database.